wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 He smiles at you, acknowledging your part in their reunion with an appreciative nod.

 They swap stories for hours, flowing between reminiscing over old times and catching up on their lives over the past few years.
-You learn that since he was young, he'd been researching AI that cannot develop into a threat[, a project that the Hegemony/Volkov Industrial Conglomerate has been quietly interested in.]
+You learn that since he was young, he'd been researching AI that cannot develop into a threat[, a project that the ${rileyDestPlanetControllingFaction} has been quietly interested in.]
 Riley, in turn, had always surrounded herself with music, and moved to ${rileyOriginPlanet} to share her passion with other like-minded people.
 You talk about what it's like to call a ship your home, leaving behind everything you grew up knowing.

 Finally, her father lies back.
 "Well, thank you for making the trip out to see this old man.
 I...have to go now, I think.
 Don't forget about me, hear?
 And," Church hesitates for a moment, "whatever happens, please don't think ill of me.
 I will always love you."